dipbhujbal/solution/README.md

 $ docker exec -it ad8a bash

-#### Execute below command inside the container to see the port on which application is listening o
+#### Execute below command inside the container to see the port on which application is listening

 [root@ad8a7be3f02e csvserver]# netstat -nlp|grep LISTEN